-This charming Kyoto café occupies the first and second floors of a retro building tucked away in a quiet residential corner of Nishijin.
-It's far removed from tourist crowds, with a few parking spaces out front and the lush Tachibana Park just next door.
-Step inside and you're greeted by sunlight pouring through large windows, a long open counter, whimsical hand-drawn bird illustrations, and lush greenery throughout the space.
-It’s an atmosphere that invites you to breathe deeply and simply chill.The heat slowly melted away the moment we settled in.
+This charming Kyoto café occupies the first and second floors of a retro building tucked into a quiet residential pocket of Nishijin, right by Kyoto’s historic textile district.
+It’s far removed from tourist crowds, with on-site parking out front (a real plus if you’re traveling by car) and the leafy Tachibana Park just next door.
+Stepping inside, you’re greeted by sunlight pouring through large windows, a long open counter, whimsical hand-drawn bird illustrations, and greenery throughout the space.
+It’s the kind of place that makes you exhale and slow down.

 A Multi-Level Café Designed by Kyoto Creatives